 New “function” health claims

-In addition to those claims included in the positive list of permitted “general function” health claims, applicants can submit dossiers to the Member States in order to seek a risk assessment from EFSA on new function claims for a specific product.
+In addition to those claims included in the positive list of permitted “general function” health claims, applicants can submit dossiers to the Member States in order to seek a risk assessment A specialised field of applied science that involves reviewing scientific data and studies in order to evaluate risks associated with certain hazards.
+It involves four steps: hazard identification, hazard characterisation, exposure assessment and risk characterisation. from EFSA on new function claims for a specific product.
 For these claims which are based on newly developed scientific evidence, protection of proprietary data can be requested.
 These claims as referred to in Article 13.5 of the Regulation, will be transmitted to EFSA by competent authorities in Member States and will be assessed on a case-by-case basis by EFSA’s NDA Panel.
 The applicants shall present more complete evidence in a structured manner for their specific products.
 EFSA is required to deliver these opinions within five months.

 Claims regarding disease risk reduction and child development or health